 Nystagmus can be recorded using video goggles (known as VNG) or electrodes (ENG).
 As VNG is the industry standard, ENG will not be covered here.

 Procedure The patient’s head is raised approximately 30° to position the horizontal canal vertically.
-The temperature of the air or water is a set amount above or below body temperature, typically 44 and 30 °F for water.
+The temperature of the air or water is a set amount above or below body temperature, typically 44 and 30 °C for water.

 With visual fixation removed (e.g., by covering the goggles), either the right or left ear canal is irrigated with warm water or air for 30 to 40 seconds.
 Warm caloric irrigations should be tested first if use of the monothermal caloric screening test is under consideration (see below).
 The suspect ear should be tested first; if the patient declines further testing after the first caloric then the audiologist will have at least collected information about the ear of interest (Lightfoot, 2004).
 The patient’s eye movements are recorded with either VNG goggles or electrodes (if ENG is used).
 If the patient appears to be suppressing the nystagmus, the examiner should ask the patient questions to distract them (this is known as tasking or mental alerting).
 When the nystagmus begins to slow, the patient is asked to fixate on a target (e.g., a light in the goggles) and the nystagmus is observed for suppression.
 The peak velocity of the nystagmus without fixation is then measured for each irrigation performed.
 As in other vestibular tests, nystagmus is named according to the direction of the fast-phase, and its velocity is measured using the slow-phase.
 The nystagmus should beat in the direction of the irrigated ear for warm water, and away from the irrigated ear for cool water.
 This is summarized by the acronym COWS (cold opposite; warm same).